Sweden’s recovery plan within the EU Recovery and Resilience Facility

 The final amount that Sweden can receive in grants will be determined by 30 June 2022 and depend on how the crisis has affected economic development in Sweden and other EU countries.
 The disbursement of funds from the RRF is linked to the actual implementation of reforms and investments based on pre-defined milestones and targets, which must have taken place before the end of August 2026.

-The European Commission will now assess Sweden’s plan.
-If the assessment is positive, the Commission will submit a proposal to the Council of the European Union, which adopts the formal decision.
+The European Commission is currently assessing Sweden’s plan.
+Sweden and the Commission in May mutually agreed to extend the assessment period until the end of September 2021.
+The Commission will then present an implementing decision to the Council, which should adopt the implementing decision within four weeks.
 Yearly follow-ups then follow until 2026, in which the Commission reviews whether milestones and targets have been achieved and decides on payments.

 What must be included in the national recovery plans and what measures can countries receive support for?